Video game preservation: Importance of preservation

 Nintendo faced similar concerns when they announced plans to shutter the Nintendo eShop for the Wii U and Nintendo 3DS by March 2023, which would remove around 1,000 digital-only games from availability.
 While some games available digitally are also offered in a physical retail product, the contents of the physical product may only be a portion of the game or a redemption key for a digital storefront.
 Additionally, digital games may be reliant on middleware solutions from third parties that may have gone out of business, making it near impossible to recover the full game even if the game developer has full source code available.
 Even preservation of non-commercial games have drawn attention.
 Ahead of the discontinuation of the Adobe Flash plugin in 2020, sites like the Internet Archive took steps to develop a secure sandbox version of Flash and archived thousands of free Flash games that had been made over the previous two decades.

+Further, during the ninth generation of video game consoles, there was a further shift to eliminate physical media copies of games and distributing solely via digital storefronts.
+Sony announced in 2026 it will stop shipping its PlayStation games on physical media by January 2028.
+In addition to the difficulties of preserving digital games, the move was seen as anti-consumer and could potentially hurt retailers and publishers.

 Ross Scott, who started Stop Killing Games.

 An additional challenge are games that receive frequent updates that can change the nature of the game over time, such as those offered as games as a service such as MMOs and mobile games.
-These games also face issues when the supporting servers are shut down by the publisher or developer; unless the game is updated to split off the server dependencies, such as the case for Kingdom Hearts X, these games become unplayable and lost to preservationists.
+These games also face issues when the supporting servers are shut down by the publisher or developer; unless the game is updated to split off the server dependencies, such as the case for Kingdom Hearts χ, these games become unplayable and lost to preservationists.
 While preservationists can attempt to get copies of all intermediate states of a game, the use of video from gamers playing over streaming services has become more valuable to showcase the intermediate state of those games.
 Preservation of server-based games can still leave legal issues around copyright as a concern to the original game owner; for example, Atlus filed a lawsuit in late 2021 against players that had recreated the servers and client software for the defunct Shin Megami Tensei: Imagine, claiming the fan-run project "caused and will continue to cause irreparable damage to Atlus".
 In the wake of Ubisoft's shuttering of the servers for The Crew, an initiative called Stop Killing Games, led by Ross Scott, the creator of Freeman's Mind, was launched in 2024 to urge companies to either stop shutting down services for live games or assure they are still playable if the game's servers are shuttered.
 This has generally received higher focus in the European Union countries, where there are more protection for consumers.